Outsourcing in United States

 ‘The practice is unique in that the partners are very hands on and do not off lay the work to associates.
 They are true experts in the technology, outsourcing and managed services arenas and understand how the industry has changed over the years.
 They are capable of taking complex concepts and distilling them down so that they are understandable.’

 ‘Akiba Stern is one of the true masters of technology law.
 He is easy to work with and his style is pragmatic and sensible.
 He never gets phased and is collaborative with his clients.
 Because of his industry knowledge he is capable of debunking misnomers that opposing counsel often proffer.
 He is calm, cool and collected and does not get caught in the weeds.
 Akiba is always capable of bringing complex deals to fruition so that both parties feel they have received an equitable deal.’

 Keurig Dr. Pepper

 Toyota Motor Sales

-Headed by Chicago-based fintech expert Brad Petersen, the team at Mayer Brown handles transactions in a broad range of sectors, including healthcare, retail, fintech, and chemicals.
+Headed by Chicago-based fintech expert Brad Peterson, the team at Mayer Brown handles transactions in a broad range of sectors, including healthcare, retail, fintech, and chemicals.
 It advises on multi-sourcing, next generation strategic sourcing, renegotiations, and disputes.
 Cutting-edge issues surrounding AI, big data, and cloud computing, are among the firm’s key areas of strength.
 Washington DC-based Daniel Masur regularly represents domestic and international digital-based companies on cloud, big data, internet of things, AI and blockchain matters, while Rebecca Eisner in Chicago has some 20 years of experience in these areas.
 Another notable practitioner in Washington DC is Linda Rhodes, while other key contacts in Chicago include Joe Pennell and senior counsel Paul Roy.